FunrayWang/Sysmanagement/README.md

-# super
+# lunasysmanagement
-I wish to be the superman in my own it world
+this is a springboot project to build the login management system,includes login authentication control,user management and data export as the excel format. db:mysql technology:springboot,mybatis